 Graphics – 6.5/10

-The designs of the in-game battlefield in particular are quite unique compared to typical video game settings for not only its times, but for video games in general, taking place in settings varying from glaciers and scrap yards.
+The designs of the in-game battlefield, in particular, are quite unique compared to typical video game settings for not only its times but for video games in general, taking place in settings varying from glaciers and scrap yards.
 The FMVs that play out before the beginning of each battle were also pretty well done for the time and add quite a bit of entertainment to the game, which I will elaborate on further into the review.
-The aspect that I think lets the visuals down, however, is how poorly detailed the character sprites stand out among the in-game scenery.
+The aspect that I think lets the visuals down, however, is how poorly detailed the character sprites to stand out among the in-game scenery.
 I think by that token, the game hasn’t aged particularly well from a visual perspective.
-After a while, the sound bytes of the character voices could get a little annoying after a while in the first instalment.
+After a while, the sound bytes of the character voices could get a little annoying after a while in the first installment.

 Gameplay – 6.5/10

-I find that this game’s fairly strong level of addiction can be attributed to how much challenge can be involved at times, and for how much strategy and variety in gameplay was surprisingly included in a game like this, which I personally commend it for.
-At the time, there was something strangely wonderful about determining the best way to take out each of the opposing teams worms before they take the player’s team out, and it’s a unique gameplay novelty, which I believe still hold up to this very day.
+I find that this game’s fairly strong level of addiction can be attributed to how many challenges can be involved at times, and for how much strategy and variety in gameplay was surprisingly included in a game like this, which I personally commend it for.
+At the time, there was something strangely wonderful about determining the best way to take out each of the opposing team’s worms before they take the player’s team out, and it’s a unique gameplay novelty, which I believe still hold up to this very day.